All Episodes

 It's about shriveling the ideas necessary to animate a free society.

-Let's have a debate, and may the best man win.
+Let's have a debate and may the best man win.

-If your ideas are so pathetic, so weak that a cop has to ban the US Constitution, uh that colleges have to confine ideas to free speech zones.
+If your ideas are so pathetic, so weak that a cop has to ban the U.S. Constitution, that colleges have to confine ideas to free speech zones, that the only kind of debate the communications chair of a county Democratic Party will do is to say, I want your kids to die, you've already lost the debate.

-Your ideas are so weak they cannot s withstand vigorous, honest debate, which is what we need more of on campuses around this country.
+Your ideas are so weak they cannot withstand vigorous, honest debate, which is what we need more of on campuses around this country.

-Uh Mark Stein in for Rush, more straight ahead.
+Mark Stein, in forush, more straight ahead.

 I hope people will get the message this guy is bad for our party, said Peter King, and that Cruz would no longer have any influence in the Republican Party.